mkonchwalla/poker_ml_konch/README.md

 7 card:
 Deuces evaluates 15220 hands a second and my evaluator runs at 250K hands a second which is significantly faster than Deuces

-This section below is just for my friends who were supposed to help me with the project initially:
+This section below was just for my friends who were supposed to help me with the project initially:
 -----------------------------------------------------------------------------------------------------------------------
 In order to run the file: